Scientific Name

 How to Grow and Care

-When growing Sedum, keep in mind that plants need very little attention or care.
-They will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
+When growing Sedums, keep in mind that these plants need very little attention or care.
+They thrive in conditions many other plants thrive in but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
-A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.
+Sedum's common name is Stonecrop because many gardeners joke that only stones need less care and live longer.

 Learn more at How to Grow and Care for Sedum.